Kikobeats/tom/README.md

 Emails will be sent using [nodemailer](https://github.com/nodemailer/nodemailer).

+Under non production scenario, you can view a preview of the email sent.

-For do that, you need to specify your `transporter`:
+First of all, you need to specify your `transporter`:

 ```yaml
 email: